top

 Factors Influencing the Cost of Care

-Hiring outside assistance to help care for a loved one with Alzheimer’s or related dementia can be very expensive.
-Home care, adult day care, assisted living, and nursing home care all provides vastly different services and have dramatically varying price tags.
-Costs vary depending on the type of care.
+Hiring outside assistance to help care for a loved one with Alzheimer’s disease or other types of dementia can be very expensive.
+Home care, adult day care, care in assisted living, and nursing home care all offer different types of services and supports and have varying price tags.

 Many factors influence the cost of care, like:

-Use this interactive cost of assisted living/memory care map for regional and local cost differences within each state.
+Click here for an interactive cost of assisted living/memory care map that provides regional and local cost differences within each state.

 Care Costs by Type of Care